open-feature/spec/specification/README.md

 ---
 id: intro
-title: Intro
+title: Introduction
-description: An intro to the OpenFeature specification.
+description: An introduction to the OpenFeature specification.
 sidebar_position: 0
 ---